-- 17) There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 18) We have a process to track the status of audit findings and recommendations. - 19) We have identified to you any previous financial audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - 20) We have provided our views on reported findings, conclusions, and recommendations, as well as our planned corrective actions, for our report. - 21) The Village has no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - 22) We are responsible for compliance with federal, state, and local laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits, debt contracts, and IRS arbitrage regulations; and we have identified and disclosed to you all federal, state, and local laws, regulations and provisions of contracts and grant agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities in separate funds.
+- 17) There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 18) We have a process to track the status of audit findings and recommendations. - 19) We have identified to you any previous financial audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - 20) We have provided our views on reported findings, conclusions, and recommendations, as well as our planned corrective actions, for our report. - 21) The Village has no plans or intentions that may materially affect the carrying value or classification of assets, deferred outflows of resources, liabilities, deferred inflows of resources or fund balance or net position. - 22) We are responsible for compliance with federal, state, and local laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits, debt contracts, and IRS arbitrage regulations; and we have identified and disclosed to you all federal, state, and local laws, regulations and provisions of contracts and grant agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities in separate funds.